 M60 ONLY. defensive players can be freely substituted throughout the game.
 Each player present for the game must play a minimum of four (4) complete defensive innings in a six (6) inning game.
 Additionally, each player must play two (2) innings in the infield (where the infield is defined as any of the following positions: P, C, 1B, 2B, SS, and 3B

 Base stealing of 2nd, 3rd, and home is allowed.
-Except in Major 70, stealing 1st base is not allowed since a dropped third strike is still a strike out at these levels.
+The dropped third strike rule is in effect at Major 70only.
 At M60, you may only steal when the pitcher pitches the ball and it crosses home plate.
-It is the umpire’s judgment as to whether the runner left early or not.
+It is the umpire’s judgment as to whether the runner left early.
 You may also steal when the ball is alive and in play unless the pitcher is on the mound.
 Remember, the ball is live unless the umpire calls a time out or signifies ball out of play in accordance with the ground rules.

 M60 ONLY – In the interest of developing catchers, advancing home on a stolen base, wild pitch, or passed ball will only be permitted effective half way through the regular season.
 Before the season’s half way point a player occupying third base may not advance home on a ball thrown by the catcher to prevent a player occupying another base from stealing.
 At any time during the season a player occupying third base may advance home from third if the catcher should attempt to throw him out at third base.
 At the beginning of the season the M60 VP will identify a date that a majority of house teams will have completed half of their games and notify the level coaches and umpire in chief of the date that stealing home will be legal.